Casper-Mason/testing/README.md

 And so tiny.

-I could offer the ants easy acces to food and protection, in return for work.
+I could offer the ants easy access to food and protection, in return for work.

 I'd ask them to dig up precious gemstones.